MelvinKhakabo/Network_Availability/README.md

 ## Customization
 Target Server: Replace "8.8.8.8" with the IP or hostname you want to monitor.

 Ping Frequency: The script pings every minute (controlled by schedule.every(1).minutes).
-Adjust this in the scheduling section if needed (e.g., every(5).minutes).
+This can be adjusted in the scheduling section if needed (e.g., every(5).minutes).

 Timeout: The timeout=5 means it waits 5 seconds for a response.
-Adjust this based on your needs.
+Also adjustable based on the needs.

 ## Testing
 Run the script.